What is a Downdraft Table? How does it work?

 Do you work in the manufacturing industry?
-Is your idea of great customer service a minimized mess after you’re done sanding or sawing?
+Is your idea of great customer service a minimized mess after you’re done welding or grinding?
 If yes, perhaps a downdraft table is what you need.

 In essence, a downdraft table enables you to keep your workspace clean when undertaking tool work through filters.
 And this is precisely the reason why they are so very popular among woodworkers.
-A downdraft table is largely used to collect dust particles and tiny debris that occur in the manufacturing processes, say sawing or sanding.
+A downdraft table is largely used to collect dust particles and tiny debris that occur in manufacturing processes such as welding or grinding.

 Application of downdraft tables